k-box/k-box/resources/assets/pages/en/help.md

 **2. I want to create a structure.
 How can I do that?**

 Please right-click on the collection where you intend to create an internal structuring.
-Select create a sub-collection.
+Select create a sub-collection and give it a name.
 Hit the arrow-like symbol on the collection to see the subcollections.

-**3. I want to share a document(-s) with another user.
+**3. I want to share a file with another user.
 How can I do that?**

 Except for publication, sharing of personal files has same features as sharing Project files.
 Please refer to the described steps in the [sharing questions](#sharing-to-user) for further actions.